Florent2/rails4_blank_app/README_APP.md

 ## Run tests

 * with `spring rake test`
+* to run only a single test or tests of a single file, see the new rake tasks given by [single_test](https://github.com/grosser/single_test)
 * to see current page content in an integration test, add a line with `save_and_open_page`